djugei/optimath/README.md

 ## Design

-The whole library is built around just one type, Vector<T, N> representing a Vector of N elements of type T.
+The whole library is built around just one type, [Vector<T, N>](Vector) representing a Vector of N elements of type T.

 In case T supports some math operation like addition (implements the Add trait) the Vector too supports that as an element-wise operation.
-As such a Vector<Vector<T: Add, N>, M> also supports addition, due to Vector<T: Add, N> being a type that supports Add.
+As such a Vector<Vector<T: Add, N>, M> also supports addition, due to Vector<T: Add, N> being a type that implements Add.

 Matrices and Tensors are therefore just Vectors within Vectors (within Vectors)